-1.10.5 Communications Check
+1.10.6 Communications Check

 Check the communications system, sending and receiving, should be checked and volume level set at this point.
+If using four wire configuration, check communication between diver and standby diver.

-1.10.6 Diver Ready
+1.10.7 Diver Ready

 The diver is now ready to enter the water.
 They should be assisted in and out of the water if needed.
 If a welding lens is being used, make sure it is hinged up all the way.
 We do not recommend jump entries.
-An overall inspection by the tender should be performed prior to giving the diver is given the OK.
+An overall inspection by the tender should be performed and supervisor checks completed prior to giving the diver the OK to descend to depth.

-1.10.7 Water Entry and Descent
+1.10.8 Water Entry and Descent

-The defogger valve should be turned on to slightly overpressure the helmet and prevent the possibility of water pressure, inverting the helmet exhaust valve when entering the water.
+The steady flow valve should be turned on to slightly overpressure the helmet and prevent the possibility of water pressure, inverting the helmet exhaust valve when entering the water, if performing a heighten entry..

 The diver must report to the surface immediately after the entry.
-It is a good policy to descend 1-2 feet, pause to check leaks and the regulator adjustment knob to ensure adjustment is optimal for supply pressure work rate and depth.
+It is a good policy to descend 2-10 feet, pause to check leaks and the regulator adjustment knob to ensure adjustment is optimal for supply pressure work rate and depth.